 How does relevant information travel from parts of the body — such as Turner’s cervix or the veteran’s lung — to the brain?
 “It’s not like there’s a big nerve running from a lung tumor to the brain,” says psychoimmunologist and pharmacologist Candace Pert, PhD.
 And yet the information flow between such organs seems nearly that direct.

 Pert’s research suggests that the afferent nervous system — which carries sensory impulses back to the central nervous system — acts like a gossip chain, in which the cells communicate using a language of molecules known as peptides and receptors.
-She believes body “gossip” can percolate through the subconscious as a symbol, gut feeling, mood or dream.
+She believes body “gossip” can percolate through the subconscious as a dream, symbol, gut feeling, mood or symbol.
 In one such case, a woman dreamt for more than a year that a lit candle was being held to her leg, until doctors discovered she had osteomyelitis, a severe infection of the bone in just that spot.

 Arthur D. Craig, PhD, a neuroscientist at the Barrow Neurological Institute in Phoenix, believes he may have identified the receiving and processing department for all that body talk: a pair of prune-size pieces deep within the brain called the insula that act as clearinghouses for human emotion.